Infidel (film): Critical response

 Sheila O'Malley of RogerEbert.com gave the film 2.5/4 stars, writing: "Nowrasteh handles the action sequences confidently and there are many legitimately gripping moments.
 The best moments for me were the small ones, the intimate ones.
 Caviezel is often a very solemn figure on-screen, and here, Karvan makes him laugh."
 Writing for Variety, Peter Debruge said: "Although Caviezel's character is meant to stand in for all Americans unjustly imprisoned by Iran, it would be irresponsible to take the film’s 'inspired by true events' claim too seriously.
 That doesn't mean it's not satisfying to watch Liz and several co-conspirators raid the facility in an attempt to liberate Doug and all those unjustly detained political prisoners.
 In this fantasy telling, at least, God is on his side."

+Accolades

+The film won the Faith & Freedom Award for Movies at the 2021 MovieGuide Awards.